maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

     Looking into the room all one can see is glowing lights floating in what seems to be shimmering light and color.
 X - A wizard is standing in front of a pentagram, candles lit in each corner.
 She ushers you in,
     and you all feel yourselves pulled into the room.
-The doorknob disappears behind you.
+The door slams and the doorknob disappears behind you.
     "Wonderful!
 Wonderful, welcome.
 I need your help with something.
 She disappears into a burst of shadows, and a shadowy figure arises in the center of the pentagram.
     Pseudo-demon